ileskaa/ileskaa/README.md

 ### Welcome to my GitHub!
 I didn't learn programming at school; I taught myself to do it.
-That how much I enjoy coding.
+That how much I love coding 🧡

 I currently speak the following languages:
 - Python